neilk/benchresttest/README.md

     $ node bench.js
 ```

-The app will fetch pages from the REST API, and perform deduplications and
+The app will fetch pages from the REST API, deduplicate transactions, and present
-calculations on this data.

-The output is a simple JSON object of current balances for various ledgers.
-The `*` ledger represents the total balance of all ledgers.
+totals for all ledgers and each ledger.
+The output is in JSON on the console.

 ## Notes

+Many of the extra-credit stories seemed to imply a more interactive app, like a web
+page.
+I didn't have time to do that, but I used Node to make it possible later.

 Regrettably, there are no tests, although I try to write in a side-effects-free style
 to facilitate them.

-Deduplication was done with a naive approach, as
+Deduplication was done naively.
-it's quite possible that apparently duplicate transactions are legitimate.
 In a real application
 I would somehow flag duplicate items and prompt the user to confirm this.
 Or, possibly
 we would automatically remove duplicates, but give the user some indication that they
 can un-duplicate those transactions.